akmizno/compact-rc/README.md

 # compact-rc
 Low-memory reference-counting pointers.

-The types in this crate have almost the same methods as standard `Rc`.
+The types in this crate have almost the same methods as standard `Rc` and `Arc`.
 The differences from the standard type is as follows:

 - Weak reference is not supported.